 Now, as you would use a simple ruler to measure the length of a tangible object, there are many tools for companies looking at how to measure impact.
 If you’re wondering what social impact metrics are suitable for your organization, you should consider a few aspects.

-First, list down the most important things you want your investors and consumers to know about your company’s nature.
+First, list the most important things you want your investors and consumers to know about your company’s nature.

 Once you identify these aspects correctly, you can choose the social impact investing tools you want to use for your organization.